FAQs on Psoriasis Medications

 of this information is governed by the Healthgrades User Agreement.

 - Questions and Answers About Psoriasis.
-National Institute of Arthritis and Musculoskeletal and Skin Diseases, NIH. http://www.niams.nih.gov/Health_Info/Psoriasis/default.asp
+National Institutes of Health.
+National Institute of Arthritis and Musculoskeletal and Skin Diseases. https://www.niams.nih.gov/Health_Info/Psoriasis/default.asp

-- Moderate to Severe Psoriasis: Biologic Drugs.
-National Psoriasis Foundation. http://www.psoriasis.org/about-psoriasis/treatments/biologics
+- Moderate to Severe Psoriasis and Psoriatic Arthritis: Biologic Drugs.
+National Psoriasis Foundation. https://www.psoriasis.org/about-psoriasis/treatments/biologics